 - A. Encourage redevelopment of existing Inner-Neighborhood Commercial Centers through alternative standards for: - 1.
 Required parking; - 2.
 Open space requirements; - 3.
 Required setbacks; and - 4.
-Required lot size. - B. Do not encourage the expansion of existing Inner-Neighborhood Commercial Centers. - C. Standards for New Inner-Neighborhood Commercial Centers: - 1.
+Required lot size. - B. Do not encourage the expansion of existing Inner-Neighborhood Commercial Centers. - C. Inner-Neighborhood Commercial Centers may be located on local, collector, or arterial streets.
+They may also take access from an alley. - D. Standards for New Inner-Neighborhood Commercial Centers: - 1.
 Inner-Neighborhood Commercial Centers shall be allowed only in those situations where the center is an integral part of an overall planned neighborhood or if the Center can be integrated into an existing neighborhood; - 2.
 Centers shall not have gas pumps, drive-thru or drive-up facilities; - 3.
-Centers shall no more than 3,000 gross square feet of commercial space; and - 4.
+Centers may include residential uses; - 4.
+Centers shall no more than 3,000 gross square feet of commercial space; and - 5.
 Centers shall be designed as an integrated part of the surrounding neighborhood so that their appearance does not detract from the character of the neighborhood.

-Policy 3.3.A: Criteria for Mixed-Use Redevelopment Centers
+Policy 3.4: Criteria for Mixed-Use Redevelopment Centers

 - A. Encourage redevelopment of areas where existing structures are underutilized, have experienced a high turnover rate, or have remained vacant for an extended period of time. - B. Mixed-Use Redevelopment Centers shall be no larger than six acres in size. - C. Mixed-Use Redevelopment Centers shall include a mix of the following uses within the subject area and where possible, include mixed-use structures: - 1.
 Residential; - 2.
-Civic; - 3.
-Office; - 4.
-Small-scale commercial: - a.
-Total commercial spaces shall not exceed 25% of the net floor area within the subject area, and
+Civic; - Office;

-- b.
+- 4. Small-scale commercial: - a.
+Total commercial spaces shall not exceed 25% of the net floor area within the subject area, and - b.
 A single retail space shall not occupy more than 16,000 square feet of ground-floor level, net floor area of a structure; and - 5.
 Open space. - D. Mixed-Use Redevelopment Centers shall maintain the character of the surrounding neighborhoods by: - 1.
 Achieving integration with adjacent land uses by providing transitions between uses through alleyways and use and landscape buffers; - 2.
 Incorporating existing structures wherever possible; - 3.
 Maintaining general structure spacing, massing, scale, and street frontage relationship when incorporating new structures. - E. Mixed-Use Redevelopment Centers shall provide multi-modal services to include the following options: - 1.
 Pedestrian, including pedestrian-scaled street furnishings, plantings and gathering spaces; - 2.
 Bicycle, including bicycle parking; - 3.
 Vehicular; and - 4.
 Transit, if available.